 - It is a written order or also termed as an instrument in writing.

 - It contains an unconditional order to pay to a certain person without any conditions.

 - There are three parties involved in this transaction name the drawer drawee and Payee.

 - The bills of exchange that has been decided should be certain and specific and should be agreed upon by both parties.

 - The name of both of the parties and the amount of money should be specific and certain.

-Contents of the bill of exchange
+Contents of the Bill of Exchange

-A bill of exchange contains following things in a written format which is validated by both the participating parties.
+A BoE contains following things in a written format which is validated by both the participating parties.
 The name of the drawer, the name of the drawee, date of issuance of the bill, Signature of both the parties, the amount owed written in numerical and verbal, along with space for signature for both parties and address in short.
 The address can be of either of the party or of both.

-Types of Bill of Exchange
+Types of BoE

-1) Documentary bill :
+1) Documentary bill of exchange :